eamodeorubio/you-should-measure-your-cd/index.md

 * Trace customer issues:
   * Customer reported issue and resolution dates labeled as bugs
   * Commit labeled with customer issue
-* For rollbacks we could know which changeset are we rolling back
+* For rollbacks we could know to which changeset are we rolling back

 ### Measuring quality